mxcezl/Write-Ups/How to install Google reCAPTCHA on Elementor Pro for WordPress/ReCAPTCHA_in_Elementor_Pro.md

 Berfore starting this tutorial, let's understand what really is a CAPTCHA.
 It stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 This can sounds confusing but in short terms it is to distinguish humans from robots.

-This technology is use, or should be used, in every websites.
-You can attach this technology to a form, such as a contact form or a login form in order to prevent robots abuse thos forms.
+This technology is used, or should be used, in every websites.
+You can attach this technology to a form, such as a contact form or a login form in order to prevent robots abuse those forms.
 They could be using those to spam your email account or even to crash your website by creating tons of users.

-Concretely, CAPTCHA asks the user to do an action that only humans could accomplish, such as finding boats on different images, moving a puzzle piece to its right place, etc. Here is an exemple :
+Concretely, CAPTCHA asks the user to do an action that only humans can accomplish, such as finding boats on different images, moving a puzzle piece to its right place, etc. Here is an exemple :

 |![exemple captcha simple](imgs/captcha_exemple.jpg)|
 |:--:|